Home > Research > Publications & Outputs > Policy Experimentation as Communication with th...

 AU - Wang, Yan

-N2 - Traditional wisdom on policy experimentation has mainly focused on central-local relations.
-However, scholars have paid little attention to the interaction between policy experimentation and the public.
-We argue that policy experimentation can be adopted by decision makers as a communication instrument with the public, facilitating the building of a social consensus regarding controversial policies.
-We evaluate the effects of the Chinese government’s efforts in promoting shared responsibility between the state and the individuals for the urban pension system with policy experimentation on public’s regime support.
-Evidence from two rounds of a nationwide survey conducted before and after the policy experiment indicates that the implementation of policy experiment has significantly contributed to citizens’ acceptance of individual welfare responsibility.
-Moreover, the image building of governmental responsibility via official news with varied intensity across regions immediately consolidates the political trust of residents while posing threats to local government credibility in the long run.
+N2 - Research on policy experimentation has mainly focused on central–local relations; scholars have paid little attention to the interaction between policy experimentation and the public.
+We argue that policy experimentation can be used by decision makers as an instrument to communicate with the public, facilitating the building of a social consensus regarding controversial policies.
+We evaluate the effects of the Chinese government’s policy experimentation efforts to promote shared responsibility between the state and individuals for the urban pension system on the public’s regime support.
+Evidence from two rounds of a nationwide survey conducted before and after the policy experiment indicates that the policy experimentation has significantly contributed to citizens’ acceptance of their individual welfare responsibility.
+Moreover, the image-building of governmental responsibility via official news, with varied intensity across regions, consolidates the political trust of residents while posing a challenge to local government credibility in the long run.

-AB - Traditional wisdom on policy experimentation has mainly focused on central-local relations.
-However, scholars have paid little attention to the interaction between policy experimentation and the public.
-We argue that policy experimentation can be adopted by decision makers as a communication instrument with the public, facilitating the building of a social consensus regarding controversial policies.
-We evaluate the effects of the Chinese government’s efforts in promoting shared responsibility between the state and the individuals for the urban pension system with policy experimentation on public’s regime support.
-Evidence from two rounds of a nationwide survey conducted before and after the policy experiment indicates that the implementation of policy experiment has significantly contributed to citizens’ acceptance of individual welfare responsibility.
-Moreover, the image building of governmental responsibility via official news with varied intensity across regions immediately consolidates the political trust of residents while posing threats to local government credibility in the long run.
+AB - Research on policy experimentation has mainly focused on central–local relations; scholars have paid little attention to the interaction between policy experimentation and the public.
+We argue that policy experimentation can be used by decision makers as an instrument to communicate with the public, facilitating the building of a social consensus regarding controversial policies.
+We evaluate the effects of the Chinese government’s policy experimentation efforts to promote shared responsibility between the state and individuals for the urban pension system on the public’s regime support.
+Evidence from two rounds of a nationwide survey conducted before and after the policy experiment indicates that the policy experimentation has significantly contributed to citizens’ acceptance of their individual welfare responsibility.
+Moreover, the image-building of governmental responsibility via official news, with varied intensity across regions, consolidates the political trust of residents while posing a challenge to local government credibility in the long run.

 KW - policy experimentation